-Swazimed offers five benefit options and each individual should choose an option according to his/her health care needs.
+Swazimed offers eight benefit options and each individual should choose an option according to his/her health care needs.
 For all the options benefits are paid at 100% of scale of benefits with adequate annual limits.

 Note: Swazisave members can claim a 20% saving balance only if the member has 12 months membership from the beginning of the year.
 Swazimed will only pay this if the member has a tax directive issued by the tax authorities.
 If the members on the savings option leaves the fund the balance of the savings will remain with the fund and the member may claim the 20% yearly.
 The current year balance will be paid only if the member leaves by the end of December.

 High Benefit Plan offers optional savings to cater for all charges above the SPL and also used for other costs above consultation and medicine limits.
 All these costs must be within the member’s savings.

 Members are not restricted on their optional savings but encouraged to save from E300 for high benefit and from E100 for all other options, plus any amount in the denominations of E100 on monthly basis.

 What is managed care and why is it needed?

 Managed care aims to reduce the risk posed by disease or injury.

 It is a holistic approach to promote health, prevent disease and treat existing disease approximately and cost-effectively, within a given budget.

 - For non emergency procedures including pregnancy, you need to apply for Pre-Authorization 48 hours before you are admitted to hospital or before you make out-patient visit to hospital.
 You also obtain pre-authorization before you have a CT scan, MRI scan or Radio-isotope study.